 For the shrimps:

-12 medium-large shrimps, preferable fresh, or good quality frozen (preferably Gulf shrimps) frozen and thawed
+12 medium-large shrimps, preferably fresh, or good quality frozen (Gulf shrimps, if possible), frozen and slowly thawed

 2 medium tomatoes